lucia2007/tennis-for-all/TESTING.md

 ![Lighthouse test result](readme-images/thanks_lighthouse.png)

 * Originally, my site results were poor on performance and on accessibility.
 I compressed all images using [the Squoosh app](https://squoosh.app/) and it improved the peformance significantly.
-As for accessibility, I added extra aria-labels especially for the form which increased the score sufficiently.
+As for accessibility, I added extra aria-labels especially for the form which increased the score substantialy.